New York University Overview

 New York University Rankings

-NYU is ranked #130 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+According to our 2021 analysis, NYU is ranked #150 out of 2,320 schools in the nation that were analyzed for overall quality.
 This puts it in the top 10% of all schools in the nation.
-Out of the 132 colleges in New York, it is ranked at #14.
+NYU also holds the #17 spot on the Best Colleges in New York ranking.

-The following table lists the notable rankings from College Factual that NYU has received.
+The following table lists some notable awards NYU has earned from around the web.

 Where Is New York University?